 Joe has powerful (MW) friends in high (elevation) places around the world.
 From his home-based business he has produced hundreds of micro-hydro and small-hydro turbines which are currently generating many megawatts of clean power for happy customers worldwide.
 To recharge, Joe maintains antique Caterpillar tractors, which he and his brothers use to raise wheat on their Aspen Hollow ranch in the mountains of Idaho, a family heritage he hopes to teach his grandchildren.

-Lyman is currently the CEO of OxEon Energy.
+Lyman is currently President of OxEon Energy.
 He previously worked as Director of Business Development for a division of CoorsTek.
 Through 2007, Mr. Frost worked at the Idaho National Laboratory, a US Department of Energy Laboratory as Director of Alternate Fuels and Energy Systems and was responsible for development of programs in the area of hydrogen, fuel cells, and fossil energy.
 Prior to the work at the Idaho National Laboratory, Mr. Frost worked for McDermott Incorporated where he managed the corporate portion of its R&D program and managed a patent portfolio of ~4500 patents.
-Mr.

 Mr. Frost was born on a Native American reservation in New York state and received his undergraduate degree from Clemson University.
 He then served over four years in the US Air Force, including a tour in Southeast Asia in the late 60’s, and went on to receive his advanced degree from Purdue University.
 Mr. Frost’s career expertise in the energy market place have previously led to his placement on both the Utah and Idaho Governor’s science advisory councils.
 He is a current board member for several start-ups and the Idaho-Nevada CDFI, an organization funding low-income housing for seniors.